giving-a-fuck-about-climate-change/carbondoomsday-django/README.md

 [free]: https://fsfe.org/about/basics/freesoftware.en.html
 [contribution documentation]: https://github.com/giving-a-fuck-about-climate-change/carbondoomsday/blob/master/CONTRIBUTING.md

-We hope to provide front-end client creators consume climate change related data in order to fuel a new wave of interesting and engaging visualisations and interactive environments.
+We hope to enable front-end client creators to consume climate change related data in order to fuel (no pun intended) a new wave of interesting and engaging visualisations and interactive environments.
 Please see the [Swagger API documentation] to get started.
 The service is currently hosted on the Heroku free tier.
 Response times may vary.

 [Swagger API documentation]: http://api.carbondoomsday.com/